 Even in paradise there are menial chores that wash up on our beaches.
 For every happy tourist in a beach chair there are two or three locals working behind the scene to make the place postcard perfect.

-It doesn’t take more than a smell to know that shoveling seaweed is a job waiting for television’s Mike Rowe.
+It doesn’t take more than a smell to know that shoveling seaweed is a job waiting for Mike Rowe to put on television..

 This is a job that makes me appreciate roofing, concrete work, painting, digging swimming pools, having to assign student grades and facing an overflowing class of maniac eighth graders.

 Today, I’ve met a job worse than most of those I have had to do.